Crochet a Beautiful Farmhouse Blanket

 It is important to realize, you will have a lot of tail ends.
 Needless to say, it makes your life easier to weave them in as you finish each color.

-Continue alternating colors until you have finished your easy crochet blanket, It should be 13 x 13 squares.
+Continue alternating colors until you have finished your blanket, It should be 13 x 13 squares.
 Weave in the last tail ends, block your work.

 I’ve created this easy crochet blanket for friends who just moved into a brand-new modern farmhouse.
 I thought it would make a cozy throw or lap blanket for their porch.